Saranyagsk/Login_Functionality_Testing/ManualTesting/Login_Test_Cases.md

   1. Open the login page: https://online.actitime.com/krn4/login.do.
   2. Click on the "Forgot your password?" link.
   3. Verify that the system redirects to the password reset page.
--**Expected Result**: The user should be redirected to the password reset page, where they can enter their email address to receive a reset link.
+- **Expected Result**: The user should be redirected to the password reset page, where they can enter their email address to receive a reset link.

 ## Test Case 7: Login with Special Characters in Username and Password
 -**Test Case ID**: TC_Login_007